tataratat/splinepy/docs/markdown/spline_plotting.md

-# Spline visualization
+# Visualization
-The splines are plotted using `gustaf` and `vedo` library.
+One of the highlights of splinepy is that we can visualize splines.
+Most of the classes have their own `show()` function to visualize current state of each object.
+Visualizations utilize mesh types and data structures of [gustaf](https://tataratat.github.io/gustaf/).
+Then, actual rendering happens with [vedo](https://vedo.embl.es) - a powerful scientific analysis and visualization library - check them out for details!

-The following will give a brief introduction into spline visualization and its options.
+The following will give a brief introduction to spline visualization.

 ## Creating a basic NURBS
 ![NURBS](../source/_static/readme_nurbs.png)
-For example here we will be creating nurbs with array-like inputs.
+Here, we start by creating a NURBS object with array-like inputs.
 ```python
 import splinepy